gabriel-ing/Quickstarts/Interoperability/interoperability.md

 The aim of this walkthrough is to design a system to process transactions.
 This system will be very simple, but will guide the process of building a simple interoperability production with InterSystems IRIS.
 The process is as follows:

-1. A transaction is initialized by a csv file with the order details being added to the Transactions folder.
+1. A transaction is initialized by a CSV file with the order details being added to the Transactions `InFile` folder.
 2. Business service reads the transaction data (via an Inbound adapter) and sends a request to a Business Process
-3. The Business process sends a request to a Business Operation to update stock.
+3. The Business process sends a request to a Business Operation to update the stock database.
 4. The Business Operation sends a response with the updated stock values.
 5. The Business Process checks if any of the updated stock values are less than 5, if so, sends a low-stock warning email.